expo/expo/docs/pages/versions/v43.0.0/react-native/animated.md

 By using the native driver, we send everything about the animation to native before starting the animation, allowing native code to perform the animation on the UI thread without having to go through the bridge on every frame.
 Once the animation has started, the JS thread can be blocked without affecting the animation.

 You can use the native driver by specifying `useNativeDriver: true` in your animation configuration.
-See the [Animations](https://reactnative.dev/docs/animations#using-the-native-driver) guide to learn more.
+See the [Animations](https://reactnative.dev/docs/0.64/animations#using-the-native-driver) guide to learn more.

 ### Animatable components

 Only animatable components can be animated.
-These unique components do the magic of binding the animated values to the properties, and do targeted native updates to avoid the cost of the react render and reconciliation process on every frame.
+These unique components do the magic of binding the animated values to the properties, and do targeted native updates to avoid the cost of the React render and reconciliation process on every frame.
 They also handle cleanup on unmount so they are safe by default.

-- [`createAnimatedComponent()`](animated.md#createanimatedcomponent) can be used to make a component animatable.
+- [`createAnimatedComponent()`](#createanimatedcomponent) can be used to make a component animatable.

 `Animated` exports the following animatable components using the above wrapper: